gdotgordon/produce-demo/README.md

 If you want to build the image from scratch, there is a `build_img` bash script to run from produce-demo.

+Also, the project uses the Uber Zap logger.
+This is configured to "production" log level by default, but may be set to "development" to see all the endpoints receiving their requests, by changing `PRODUCE_LOG_LEVEL: 'production'` to "development" in the docker-compose.yml.

 ### Tests
 To run the unit tests, you don't need the container running, just run `go test -race ./...` from the top-level directory.